RPG-Paper-Maker/Documentation/docs/index.md

 * `Game name`: Change the name of your game.
 * `Game native resolution`: Change width / height resolution and also choose if you want a Window or Fullscreen display. `Display console` option is for programing debugging.
+* `Map properties`:
 	* `Square size (in px)`: choose here the size (in pixel) of a square in your maps.
 You should adapt your textures after any change here.
 	* `Ray portions (editor)`: *(not available yet)* The map is separated into several portions (16x16 squares).
 You can change here the number of portions to display.
 	* `Ray portions (ingame)`: *(not available yet)* Same but for ingame.
 	* `Mountain collision height limit (in px)`: The height considered for blocking the hero so the hero can go up blocks that are in inferior height value.
 	* `Mountain collision angle limit (in degree)`: The angle considered for blocking the hero so the hero can go up mountains that are in inferior angle value.
 	* `Animation frames`: Number of frames available in an animation (walk, battlers, etc.).
+* `Global sounds`:
+	* `Cursor`: Sound to play when the cursor is moving in window choices.
+	* `Confirmation`: Sound to play when the cursor is confirming in window choices.
+	* `Cancel`: Sound to play when canceling something.
+	* `Impossible`: Sound to play when a choice is impossible in window choices.
+* `Other options`:
 	* `Window skin`: The default windows skin used for designing windows UI.
 	* `Max number of save slots`: *(not available yet)* Change the max number of save slots available for the players.
 	* `Price of sold item`: *(not available yet)* Change the percent value of the original price of an item when you want to sell it in a shop.

 ## Update keyboard controls